Sodexo

 Begin with one truth.
 The moment sales, staffing and menu data meet in a single place, conversations shift from opinion to evidence and actions follow faster.

 Design by role so each level sees what they need.
-Finance reads the full portfolio, operations and site managers live in their own locations and the concept team tracks trends and menu mix, all of it anchored to the same numbers.
+Finance reads the full portfolio, operations and restaurant managers live in their own locations and the concept team tracks trends and menu mix, all of it anchored to the same numbers.

-“It is user friendly on all levels, from the chef up to the CFO, and we can create our own layers in it,”
+“It is user friendly on all levels, from the chef up to the CFO, and we can create our own layers in it”

-“As an AI agent could do this easily, it would be more user friendly.
+“If an AI agent could do this easily, it would be more user friendly.
 They should ask, where do I make the most money, which dish is most profitable for me, why was last Monday bad.”